emmorystump/Microtubule-Tracking/README.md

 CSE554 Final Project

 Notes:
-* Use OpenCV for video processing frame by frame
+* Use OpenCV for video processing frame by frame:
+[import cv2]